|The Mentoring Path as .pdf file|

 Communicating with the Body of Mentors

-The Guidance Council communicates actively by email with members of the Mentors Guild, and all mentors are required to have a functioning email address or, failing that, to make arrangements with another mentor to pass along Guidance Council updates.
-MTGMail is an e-group for communication between and among all mentors.
-On this e-group, mentors network with and provide support for each other around issues and concerns integral to the process of mentoring Dance leaders.
-All mentors and mentors-in-training are encouraged to subscribe to this group by sending an email message to MTGMailemail@example.com.
+The Guidance Council communicates actively by email with members of the Mentors Guild.
+All Mentors, Mentors-in-Training and Senior Mentors are required to have a functioning email address.
+Failing that, they are requested to make arrangements with another mentor to pass along Guidance Council updates.
+The Yahoo group MTGMail is an e-group for communication between and among all members of the Mentors Guild.
+On this e-group, members network and provide support for each other around issues and concerns integral to the process of mentoring Dance leaders.
+All mentors are encouraged to subscribe to this group by sending an email message to MTGMailemail@example.com.

-Mentors are responsible for keeping their own records of their mentees’ progress, but must notify the Community Coordinator and the mentee when a Mentored Leader has fulfilled the requirements for certification and is acknowledged as a Certified Leader.
-Mentors are also requested to provide notification when a mentoring relationship has ended.
+Mentors are responsible for keeping their own records of their mentees’ progress, but must notify the Community Coordinator and the mentee when a leader has fulfilled the requirements for certification and is acknowledged as a Certified Dance Leader.
+Mentors are also expected to provide notification when a mentoring relationship has ended.

 Mentors are encouraged to evaluate themselves periodically in terms of the requirements and criteria for their level.
 Consultation with one’s own mentor is recommended during the self-assessment process.
-Through these means a mentor can identify and address areas for their continued development, nourishment and renewal.
-If a mentor has only one mentee or finds their mentoring skills are not active and flourishing, they might ask themselves if they are the mentor to best serve their mentee(s).
-A mentor who is more engaged might be more helpful to their student(s).
+Through these means a mentor can identify and address areas for their continued development.
+For example, if a mentor has only one mentee and finds their mentoring skills are not active, they might ask themselves if they are the mentor to best serve their mentee.
+A mentor who is more engaged might be more helpful.

 Inactive Status of Mentors (Sabbaticals and Life Changes)

 A mentor who needs to become inactive is encouraged to be as clear as possible with their mentees, and must notify the Community Coordinator, as well as their own mentor, of this change of status.
 For sabbaticals or similar circumstances where the mentor intends to be inactive for a definite period, the mentor is responsible for assisting mentees in making interim arrangements with another mentor.
 If the mentor is discontinuing mentoring for any reason, the mentor has the responsibility of informing the mentees and offering them support in finding another mentor.
 Assistance with these transfers will be available from the Guidance Council and the Community Coordinator.

 1 Chungliang Al Huang and Jerry Lynch.
 Mentoring – The Tao of Giving and Receiving Wisdom. xii.
 San Francisco: HarperSanFrancisco, 1995.